 Last evening my electricity went out and this morning it was restored.
 This got met thinking about systems that fail occasionally .
 Electricity goes out often enough that we prepare for it.
-We have candles and flashlights, my work computer is on a UPS, etc.
+We have candles and flashlights, my desktop computer is on a UPS, etc.

 A residential power outage is usually just an inconvenience, especially if the power comes back on within a few hours.
 A power outage to a hospital could be disastrous, and so hospitals have redundant power systems.
 The problem is in between, if power is reliable enough that you don’t expect it to go out, but the consequences of an outage are serious .